B2Gold Corp. (BTG) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for B2Gold Corp.
-(BTG) is $5.23, which is $1.0 above the current market price.
-The public float for BTG is 1.06B, and currently, short sellers hold a 1.49% ratio of that floaft.
-The average trading volume of BTG on April 10, 2023 was 10.19M shares.
+The average price suggested by analysts for BTG is $5.26, which is $0.93 above the current market price.
+The public float for BTG is 1.06B, and currently, shorts hold a 1.49% of that float.
+The average trading volume for BTG on April 13, 2023 was 10.03M shares.

 BTG’s Market Performance

-The stock of B2Gold Corp.
-(BTG) has seen a 4.24% increase in the past week, with a 26.67% rise in the past month, and a 8.57% gain in the past quarter.
-The volatility ratio for the week is 3.07%, and the volatility levels for the past 30 days are at 3.28% for BTG.
-The simple moving average for the last 20 days is 11.50% for BTG stock, with a simple moving average of 20.82% for the last 200 days.
+BTG stock saw an increase of 1.92% in the past week, with a monthly gain of 21.43% and a quarterly increase of 8.42%.
+The volatility ratio for the week is 2.57%, and the volatility levels for the last 30 days are 3.18% for B2Gold Corp.
+(BTG).
+The simple moving average for the past 20 days is 9.73% for BTG’s stock, with a 22.53% simple moving average for the past 200 days.

 Analysts’ Opinion of BTG